anaconda/ae5-vscode/README.md

 > **NOTE**: there is an as-yet-unsolved issue that causes a
 > UI issue with VSCode when running inside the AE5 iframe.
-> Specifically, the "new file" and "new
+> Specifically, the "new file" and "new folder"
 > [operating-system issue](https://bugzilla.redhat.com/show_bug.cgi?id=1909037)
 > that prevents some R environments from working with RStudio.
 > This has been corrected in AE5.5.2.
 For AE5.5.1, there is a